MI-AFP/tutorials/tutorials/06_io-test-doc.md

 * parallel test execution,
 * automatic discovery of test files.

 Tests written in Hspec are very readable, intuitive and powerful.
-It allows integration with HUnit as well as with QuickCheck so it is sort of ultimate testing framework in Haskell.
+It allows integration with HUnit as well as with QuickCheck so it is sort of an "ultimate testing framework for Haskell".

 ```haskell
 import Test.Hspec